dotnet/roslyn/docs/features/compilation-from-portable-pdb.md

 Metadata references can be easily stored as binary.
 The binary encoding will be as follows (order matters):

 Name: A UTF-8 string (null terminated)
-Aliases: UTF-8 Comma (,) separate list of aliases (null terminated).
+Aliases: UTF-8 Comma (, ) separate list of aliases (null terminated).
 May be empty
-MetadataImageKind: byte value representing Microsoft.CodeAnalysis.MetadataImageKind
+MetadataImageKind: byte value representing Microsoft.
+CodeAnalysis.
+MetadataImageKind
 EmbedInteropTypes: boolean
 Timestamp: 4 byte integer
 File Size: 4 byte integer